pbs-assess/pacea/README.md

 pacea stands for PACific Ecosystem Approach.

-pacea is a data platform containing somewhat a variety of data sets.
+pacea is a data platform containing a variety of data sets.
 We wrangle the data sets behind the scenes to get them into usable formats in R, and provide helpful plotting functions.
 All data sets include documentation regarding the original authors, who should be cited as appropriate.